llauderesv/react-form-validation/README.md

 ### Create a validator

-Note: Validator key should be the same in the model that you created above.
+Note: Validator key should be the same in the state key that you created above.
 If it doesn't, it will not recognize the validation.

 ```
 const validator = {